Find out about online courses for gifted students in Tasmanian Government schools

 Did you know?

-- Many of the Gifted Online courses develop students’ skills in areas that are described in the General Capabilities of the Australian Curriculum.
-These include Critical and Creative thinking, Literacy, Numeracy and ICT.
+- Activities help students develop skills in the General Capabilities of the Australian Curriculum.
+These include Critical and Creative Thinking, Literacy, Numeracy and ICT.

 How do the courses work?

-- Students are also able to access their online classroom from home, a library, or wherever internet access is available.
+- Students can also do their course from home or wherever the internet is available.

 Where can I get more information?